adambreland/cpp-as_components/README.markdown

 implementation is designed to facilitate the development of multithreaded application servers.

-FastCGI requests are represented as `FcgiRequest` objects. `FcgiRequest` instances are constructed by `FcgiServerInterface` as it accepts FastCGI data.
+FastCGI requests are represented as `FcgiRequest` instances. `FcgiRequest` instances are constructed by `FcgiServerInterface` as it accepts FastCGI data.
 `FcgiRequest` provides a high-level interface to FastCGI response actions such as writing to the `FCGI_STDOUT` stream and completing a request.
 This interface